danieled3/Ecommerce_Demand_Forecasting/README.md

 ## Overview <a name="overview" />
 This project aims to predict the total e-commerce orders of a chain of supermarkets.
-It allows estimating orders with weekly detail for the next 25 weeks starting from information about the past trend of orders and number of customers.
+It allows to estimate orders with weekly detail for the next 25 weeks starting from information about the past trend of orders and number of customers.

 In this project I
 1. Ploted each value to identify particular trends or periodicity